-After a few pictures, a couple of cups of tea and one hour, I returned to the rest house.
+After a few pictures, a couple of cups of tea, and one hour, I returned to the rest house.
 The problem was still not resolved and there was still no water in the washrooms.
-The caretaker however was available now; and he told me that the problem was only in the rooms at the upper floor only.
-There was no immediate fix in sight and he asked us to use the only washroom available at the ground floor.
+The caretaker however was available now; and he told me that the problem was only in the rooms on the upper floor only.
+There was no immediate fix in sight and he asked us to use the only washroom available on the ground floor.

 This was really the only choice and I totally hated to even step in that stinking washroom; which I guess was used by the caretaker and his family and god only knows who else.
 My friend hated me even more for asking her to stay at that guest house against her wish.
 She wanted to move to some other hotel the day before but I did not agree to it; just because I did not want to deprive that caretaker of some money that he could make.

 And it was the same caretaker that I so badly wanted to beat up now.
 After a torturous morning, we packed up our bags and loaded them in Thar.
 We discussed our destination and sensing that my fellow traveler was in no mood to drive for 6 hours, I decided to change the destination and head to Kalpa instead.

 The distance between Chitkul to Kalpa by road is merely 65 kilometers and the entire journey can be completed in about 3 hours at most.
 I paid the caretaker the rent for the horrible rooms and that is when the argument about food broke out; that I explained in the previous article.
 I just resisted myself from slapping that idiot but I so badly wanted to do it.
 Instead, I just paid the man another Rs.
 300 for food that I never ate; and did not even know if he actually cooked, or was just lying to me all that time.